 Ten-year-old Sophie is in for the adventure of a lifetime when she meets the Big Friendly Giant.
-Naturally scared at first, the young girl soon realizes that the 24-foot behemoth is actually quite gentle and charming.
-As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater and other giants.
-After traveling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all the bad giants once and for all.Written by
+Naturally scared at first, the young girl soon realizes that the twenty-four-foot behemoth is actually quite gentle and charming.
+As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater, and other giants.
+After travelling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all of the bad giants once and for all.Written by

 See more »

 11 of 21 people found this review helpful.